 </script>

-Also, you need to start the Laravel server by typing following command in Laravel Project.
+Also, you need to start the Laravel server by typing the following command in Laravel Project.

 php artisan serve

-Now, if you switch the following URL: http://localhost:3000, you got an error in the Console panel.
+Now, if you switch the URL: http://localhost:3000, you get an error in the Console panel.

-We need to allow this origin to Laravel server side.
-So we need to create one middleware at the backend and apply this middleware to each and every API request.
-By putting this middleware we are explicitly told Laravel that we are allowing this request to access our resources.
+Possible Solutions: We must allow this origin to the Laravel server side.
+So we need to create one middleware at the backend and apply this middleware to every API request.
+By putting this middleware, we are explicitly told Laravel that we are allowing this request to access our resources.

 Download the following Laravel Specific CORS package to avoid this issue and follow the steps.